-166A Jurisdiction
+379D Jurisdiction

-- (1) A court in Zimbabwe shall have jurisdiction to try any offence under this Act where the offence was committed wholly or in part- - (a) within Zimbabwe or by any person in or outside Zimbabwe using a computer or information system or device, software 20 or data located in Zimbabwe; or - (b) on a ship or aircraft registered in Zimbabwe; or - (c) by a national or permanent resident of Zimbabwe or a person carrying on business in Zimbabwe, whether or not 25 the offence is committed in Zimbabwe; or - (d) by a national or permanent resident of Zimbabwe or a person carrying on business in Zimbabwe and the offence is committed outside Zimbabwe, if the person's conduct also constitutes an offence under the law of the country where the offence was committed and harmful effects were caused ${30}$ in Zimbabwe; or evidence generated from a computer system or by means of information (1) In any criminal proceedings for an offence in terms of this Act, and communications technologies or electronic communications systems shall be admissible in court.
+- (1) A court in Zimbabwe shall have jurisdiction to try any offence under this Act where the offence was committed wholly or in part- - (a) within Zimbabwe or by any person in or outside Zimbabwe using a computer or information system or device, software or data located in Zimbabwe; or - (b) on a ship or aircraft registered in Zimbabwe; or - (c) by a national or permanent resident of Zimbabwe or a person carrying on business in Zimbabwe, whether or not the offence is committed in Zimbabwe; or - (d) by a national or permanent resident of Zimbabwe or a person carrying on business in Zimbabwe and the offence is

-- (e) by any person, regardless of the location, nationality or citizenship of the person- - using a computer or information system or device, software, or data located within Zimbabwe; or - (ii) directed against a computer or information system or device, software or data located in Zimbabwe.
+- committed outside Zimbabwe, if the person's conduct also constitutes an offence under the law of the country where the offence was committed and harmful effects were caused in Zimbabwe; or - (e) by any person, regardless of the location, nationality or citizenship of the person- - (i) using a computer or information system or device, software, or data located within Zimbabwe; or directed against a computer or information system or - (ii) device, software or data located in Zimbabwe.

-166B Admissibility of electronic evidence
+379E Admissibility of electronic evidence

-- (2) In assessing the admissibility or evidential weight of the evidence, regard shall be given to- - (a) the reliability of the manner in which the evidence was generated, stored or communicated; - (b) the integrity of the manner in which the evidence was maintained; - (c) the manner in which the originator or recipient of the evidence was identified; and - 5 (d) any other relevant factors.

-- (4) The authentication of electronically generated documents shall be as prescribed in rules of evidence regulating the integrity and correctness of any other documents presented as evidence in a court of law. - (5) This section shall apply in addition to and not in substitution

-10 of any other law in terms of which evidence generated by computer systems or information and communications technologies or electronic communications systems or devices may be admissible in evidence.
+- (1) In any criminal proceedings for an offence in terms of this Act, evidence generated from a computer system or by means of information and communications technologies or electronic communications systems shall be admissible in court. - (2) In assessing the admissibility or evidential weight of the evidence, regard shall be given to- - (a) the reliability of the manner in which the evidence was generated, stored or communicated; - (b) the integrity of the manner in which the evidence was maintained; - (c) the manner in which the originator or recipient of the evidence was identified; and - (d) any other relevant factors. - (3) The authentication of electronically generated documents shall be as prescribed in rules of evidence regulating the integrity and correctness of any other documents presented as evidence in a court of law. - (4) This section shall apply in addition to and not in substitution of any other law in terms of which evidence generated by computer systems or information and communications technologies or electronic communications systems or devices may be admissible in evidence.

-166C Forfeiture
+379F Forfeiture

-- 15 A court convicting any person of an offence under this Act may order the forfeiture to the State of- - (a) any money, asset or property constituting or traceable to the gross proceeds of such offence; and - (b) any computer or information system, software or other devices used or intended to be used to commit or to facilitate the commission of such offence.
+A court convicting any person of an offence under this Act may order the forfeiture to the State of-

+- (a) any money, asset or property constituting or traceable to the gross proceeds of such offence; and - (b) any computer or information system, software or other devices used or intended to be used to commit or to facilitate the commission of such offence.".